ucsb-cs156/ucsb-cs156.github.io/topics/formatting.md

 For Prettier:

-- Run `npm run format` or `npx prettier --write src/` in the frontend directory to format js files.
+- Run `npm run format` in the frontend directory to format js files.

 ## Auto-formatting plugins for IDEs